 The short answer is that it depends – on a number of different variables.
 Depending on the severity of your crime and your school’s specific policies, you may be in danger of losing all your financial aid, or you may have nothing to worry about.

-Below is some of the information you should know if you’re a college student who’s been convicted of a crime.
+In this blog, Shan Wu, a Washington, DC college student criminal defense attorney, gives an overview of some of the information you should know if you’re a college student who’s been convicted of a crime.

 For most other felonies, there are no explicit rules against receiving financial aid from the federal government.

-So being charged with a crime doesn’t necessarily mean you will lose all federal funding – only if you are convicted of a drug offense or if you are sentenced to jail time.
+Being charged with a crime doesn’t necessarily mean you will lose all federal funding – only if you are convicted of a drug offense or if you are sentenced to jail time.
 But what about your school’s individual merit or need-based scholarships?

 Every school’s policies are different.
 For example, some schools may be participating in Ban the Box campaigns, which advocate for creating greater opportunities for those convicted of felonies.